J-Afzal/Lane-and-Object-Detection/README.md

     Clean up all linting issues
     Remove pch.h
-    add try catch in linter funcs to return to root repo if failure
+    add try catch in linter funcs to return to root repo if failure Fix clang tools locally
+    Update terminal games linters with any changes from the above

 x.
 Create build script to build opencv on any platform and then build my code